 “I have a newfound confidence in my leadership knowledge and am so re-energised.”

 Clare Newton MACN

 Marketing and communication

 Nursing in a technological and digital health era

-On successful completion of this program participants will be able to:
+On successful completion of this 6-month program participants will be able to:

 - balance expectations related to operational management and executive leadership

 - influence, monitor, guide at a strategic level, network, partner, and be across the latest evidence to make decisions